akshshar/xrd-helm-charts/README.md

 # XRd Helm charts

-This repository contains sample Helm charts](https://helm.sh/) for running XRd using Kubernetes as an aid to the blog posted @ https://xrdocs.io/virtual-routing
+This repository contains [Sample Helm charts](https://helm.sh/) to help run XRd on Kubernetes.
+These charts serve as an aid to the blogs posted @ https://xrdocs.io/virtual-routing

 ## Usage